Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

 ### Accessibility

 Accessibility is really important, and like a lot of things in web development, it is much easier to implement from the beginning rather than with a complete project.
 Aside from the usual considerations, I made sure that the site is fully navigable from the keyboard.
-While styling the site, I also spent time considering the contrast for the light and dark themes, and the syntax theme for Prism.
-I found a <a href="https://github.com/ericwbailey/a11y-syntax-highlighting" target="_blank" rel="noopener">set of prism themes</a> that are a11y compliant.
-I also tweaked the wrapping on the code blocks after <a href="https://whitep4nth3r.com/blog/how-to-make-your-code-blocks-accessible-on-your-website/" target="_blank" rel="noopener">following this guide</a>.
+While styling the site, I also spent time considering the contrast for the light and dark themes.
+Initially, I used [Prism](https://prismjs.com/) for the syntax highlighting but I recently switched to [Shiki](https://shiki.style/), which has slightly different accessible themes.

 While the best accessibility testing comes using tools like screen readers directly, I have found these plug-ins very helpful: